 Gordon College offers a semester of experiential learning from Italian Renaissance art, architecture, poetry, spirituality, worship, and civic life.
 The program seeks to inspire young artists of Christian faith to reconnect with the religious artistic traditions of the past to enable them to respond creatively and shape a humane future in art and culture.
 Classes are interdisciplinary, conversational, and experiential, integrating the study of art, art history, history, and theology.
-For additional information, contact the APU Department of Art.
+For additional information, visit the website www.gordon.edu/ocp/orvieto or contact the APU Department of Art.